Skip to Main Content

 • Additional reading materials from books, journal articles, and other current literature are provided to further supplement the resident’s knowledge.

-• Inpatient setting: Residents have numerous opportunities to scrub into a wide range of general surgeries as well as more specialized procedures in the hospital on a daily basis.
+• Inpatient setting: Residents have numerous opportunities to scrub into a wide range of general surgeries as well as more specialized procedures in the hospital during the rotation.
 Through direct patient care, residents learn the principles of pre-operative evaluation and preparation of patients, as well as post-operative care.

 • Outpatient setting: Surgery Clinic is one of several specialty clinics available in the Family Medicine Center, which offers residents the exciting opportunity to gain hands-on surgical experience and learn common office procedures – including incision and drainage of abscesses, skin biopsy (excision, punch, shave), skin lesion removal, cryotherapy, and toenail avulsion.
-Surgery clinic is supervised by one of our faculty members who has a special interest in outpatient surgical procedures (Dr. Cindy Yang), in conjunction with additional expertise from two surgeons in the community.
+Surgery clinic is supervised by one of our faculty members who has a special interest in outpatient surgical procedures (Dr. Cindy Yang).

 • Upon completion of training here at the Northridge Family Medicine Residency Program, graduates have extensive exposure to both inpatient and outpatient surgeries and are highly competent in their surgical skills.